filipe1309/t-simple-money-transfer-api/README.md

 This is a simple API to transfer money between users.

+### 🏆 Challenge details

+We have 2 types of users, common and shopkeepers, both have a wallet with money and carry out transfers between them.
+Let's pay attention only to the transfer flow between two users.

+### 📃 Rules

+1. For both types of users, we need Full Name, CPF, e-mail and Password.
+CPF/CNPJ and emails must be unique in the system.
+Therefore, your system should only allow one registration with the same CPF or email address.

+2. Users can send money (transfer) to retailers and between users.

+3. Shopkeepers only receive transfers, they don't send money to anyone.

+4. Validate if the user has a balance before the transfer.

+5. Before finalizing the transfer, you should consult an external authorizing service, use this mock to simulate (https://run.mocky.io/v3/8fafdd68-a090-496f-8c9a-3442cf30dae6).

+6. The transfer operation must be a transaction (ie, reversed in any case of inconsistency) and the money must return to the wallet of the sending user.

+7. Upon receipt of payment, the user or merchant needs to receive notification (email, sms) sent by a third party service and eventually this service may be unavailable/unstable.
+Use this mock to simulate uploading (http://o4d9z.mocklab.io/notify).

+8. This service must be RESTFul.

 ## :triangular_ruler: Architecture

 This system uses an Event Driven Architecture with `events`, `jobs` & `queues`.